sightmachine/sightmachine-sdk/docs/entities/machine.md

 2               stats__DOWN__val                          DOWN        float
 3     stats__DefectCategory__val               Defect Category       string
 ```

+In the new API, all the positional arguments from the old API can be used as keyword arguments.
+If both positional arguments and keyword arguments are given, positional arguments will be neglected.

 #### machine_source
 This is the name of the machine that you are trying to grab the schema of.
 This will also work with it's display name or source_clean.
 This is the only required parameter for this function.